Creating a Wireshark dissector in Lua - part 4 (separate subtrees)

 This post continues where the third post left off.
-A reader told me it would be nice to have the header and the payload separated into two different sub trees, so in this post I’ll explain how we can do that.
+A reader told me it would be nice to have the header and the payload separated into two different subtrees, so in this post I’ll explain how we can do that.

-I am using the dissector from part three.
-I will only look at the OP_QUERY and OP_REPLY messages, otherwise the dissector gets too big for a blog post.
+I’m using the dissector from part three.
+I will only look at the OP_QUERY and OP_REPLY messages.
+Otherwise, the

-At the moment the dissector has one main sub tree for the entire MongoDB protocol.
-We want to add two new sub trees as children of the MongoDB sub tree: one for the header and one for the payload.
-Lets just call them Header and Payload.
+At the moment the dissector has one main subtree for the entire MongoDB protocol.
+We want to add two new subtrees as children of the MongoDB subtree: one for the header and one for the payload.
+Let’s just call them Header and Payload.

-The two new sub trees are basically sub-sub trees, but I’ll call them child sub trees.
+The two new subtrees are basically sub-subtrees, but I’ll call them child subtrees.

-Add new child sub trees
+Add new child subtrees

-A new sub tree under another sub tree called subtree is created with subtree:add(proto_obj_name, buffer(), "Title").
-The two new child sub trees are therefore made like this:
+A new subtree under another subtree called subtree is created with subtree:add(proto_obj_name, buffer(), "Title").

 local subtree = tree:add(mongodb_protocol, buffer(), "MongoDB Protocol Data")